 Procurement of Raw Materials

-Drum wheat (Triticum aestivum) flour, Moringa oleifera and Mungbean (Orarudi) seeds used for this study was purchased from New Market Enugu, Enugu State, Nigeria.
+Drum wheat (Triticum aestivum) flour, Moringa oleifera and Mungbean (Orarudi) seeds used for this study were purchased at New Market Enugu, Enugu State, Nigeria.

 Preparation of Boiled Mungbean Flour

 The boiled mungbean seed flour was produced according to the method described by Arukwe et al. (2017) with slight modifications.
 One1 kilogram (1 kg) of mungbean seeds was sorted to remove dirt and other extraneous materials.
 The sorted seeds were thoroughly cleaned soaked in 3 litres of potable water at room temperature (30±2 0C) in a plastic bowl for 12 h.
 The soaked seeds were drained, rinsed, placed in stainless pot and boiled with 3.5 litres of potable water on a hot plate at 100 0C for 30 min.
 The boiled seeds were drained, spread on the tray and dried in a hot air oven (Model DHG 9101 ISA) at 60 0C for 16 h with occasional stirring of the seeds at intervals of 30 min to ensure uniform drying.
 The dried seeds were dehulled by cracking them in the attrition mill followed by winnowing to remove the hulls.
 The dehulled seeds were milled into flour using the attrition mill and sieved using the mechanical shaker (Model HCD, 2020, China) fitted with a 500-micron mesh sieve with 500micron mesh sieve.
-The flour produced was packaged in an airtight plastic container, labelled and kept in a refrigerator until needed for further use.
+The flour produced was packaged in an airtight plastic container, labelled and kept in a refrigerator for analysis.

 Preparation of Moringa oleifera Seed Flour